-Keystone provided project management, engineering, and design services for the significant expansion of a pipeline terminal, which included installing a new 80,000-barrel tank and additional rail offload for ethanol storage and a new eight-inch transfer line.
-The expansion of the existing ethanol rail offload included the addition of spaces for another 20 cars, including the all rail infrastructure with containment, safety equipment, and pump capacity upgrades.
-This expansion also allowed for the capability to provide products to an existing tank, the new 80,000-barrel tank, and provide flow to the latest transfer line.
+Keystone provided project management, engineering, and design services for the expansion of a pipeline terminal, including the installation of a new 80,000 barrel tank and additional rail offload for ethanol storage, as well as a new eight inch transfer line.
+The existing ethanol rail offload was expanded to add spaces for another 20 cars, including the all rail infrastructure with containment, safety equipment, pump capacity upgrades and capability to provide product to an existing tank, the new 80,000 barrel tank, and provide flow to the new transfer line.

-Additionally, a second facility takes deliveries from the pipeline and includes storage for all the products (gasoline, diesel, and ethanol, etc.).
-This facility included the accommodations to fill transport trucks for delivery to customers using two separate additives, which provides the required lubricity additive for the ULSD and uses a VRU as the required vapor control unit for the truck loading area.
+Additionally, a second facility takes deliveries from the pipeline and includes storage for all of the products (gasoline, diesel and ethanol, etc.).
+This facility was given the accommodations to fill transport trucks for delivery to customers using two separate additives, which provides the required lubricity additive for the ULSD and uses a VRU as the required vapor control unit for the truck loading area.

-Scope of Work also included: composing performance specifications and assisting with the procurement of railcar expansion, storage tank, and electrical switchgear/MCC, four-bay truck loading station, four new buildings, six new tanks, VRU system for the terminal/truck loading, fire and gas safety system for the terminal, ethanol blend skid, evaluating utility systems, modifying containment and drainage systems, and specifying equipment including railcar offload pumps, transfer pumps, manifolds, and meters.
+Scope of Work also included: composing performance specifications and assisting with procurement of railcar expansion, storage tank and electrical switchgear/MCC, 4-bay truck loading station, four new buildings, 6 new tanks, VRU system for the terminal/truck loading, fire and gas safety system for the terminal, ethanol blend skid, evaluating utility systems, modifying containment and drainage systems, and specifying equipment including: railcar offload pumps, transfer pumps, manifolds, and meters.

 Keystone provided project management, engineering, design, and procurement support services for the detailed engineering and design of five facilities associated with the Delaware Basin Crude Pipeline, including brownfield modifications to four existing sites and one new greenfield site.
 The pipeline consists of 40 miles of 16" pipeline, 105 miles of 24" pipeline with a designed flow rate of 150,000 BOPD, and expansion capability up to 200,000 BOPD.